There is only one Tim Tebow. Love him or hate him, you can't deny he has a way of captivating people like few other figures in sports can.

 "'I don't think you realize what happened.
 During the game you threw for 316 yards, your yards per rush were 3.16, your yards per completion were 31.6, the ratings for the game were 31.6, the time of possession was 31:06.'
 During the game, 90 million people had already Googled John 3:16 and it was the number one thing trending on Facebook and Twitter.
 A lot of people will say it's coincidence.
 I say big God."

 — Tim Tebow

-Tebow’s background makes his existence something of a miracle in itself.
+As for Tebow, his background makes his existence something of a miracle in itself.
 His parents were Baptist missionaries in the Philippines before his mother, Pamela, contracted amoebic dysentery and fell into a coma.
-This caused complications in the pregnancy and doctors advised her to have an abortion.
+This caused complications in the pregnancy.
+Doctors advised her to have an abortion.
 She gave birth to Tim in August of 1987.